-FINAL PROPOSED REGULATORY TEXT
+PROPOSED REGULATORY TEXT

 The proposed regulations consist entirely of new additions to the California Code of Regulations.
-The text of the proposed regulations originally noticed is presented without underline.
-Changes made to the originally noticed proposed regulatory text are stricken and underlined below.
+The text of these proposed regulations is presented without underline.

 CALIFORNIA CODE OF REGULATIONS TITLE 19.
 PUBLIC SAFETY DIVISION 2.
 CALIFORNIA GOVERNOR'S OFFICE OF EMERGENCY SERVICES CHAPTER 1.1.
 PRIVATE FIRE PREVENTION RESOURCES